 We invite several renowned experts in the field who will highlight the main challenges these robots face and talk about their own experiences and the lessons they learnt during long-term deployments of their robots.
-We also call for papers that address the long-term autonomy problem and in particular the topics below:

 Reasoning about environmental appearance and structural change.